 The following considerations guide our purchasing:

-- To ensure we produce a quality product for our customers, we fairly assess all purchased wood for its quality, quantity and point of origin.
+- To ensure we produce a quality product for our customers, we fairly assess all purchased wood for its quality and check its point of origin.

 - We specify in orders and contracts that suppliers must provide evidence that timber and timber products have been lawfully obtained from forests or plantations that are being sustainably managed.
 Acceptable evidence can include Category A (third party, independent certification schemes such as Forestry Stewardship Council [FSC] and Programme for the Endorsement of Forest Certification [PEFC]) and Category B evidence.